MaraniMatias/img2gcode/README.md

 ```

 ### Version.
+- `0.1.7`: Solution for images with black border.
 - `0.1.6`: Improvement in the way of how to follow the trail of black pixels.
 - `0.1.5`: Improves evaluate distance between points with larger diameters tool 2.
 - `0.1.4`: Improved search of black pixels nearby.
 Print time GCode.